fapdash/undistractify-stackoverflow/README.md

 # undistractify-stackoverflow
-Undistractify Stackoverflow, Stackexchange and all network sites
+Undistractify Stackoverflow, Stackexchange, and all network sites

 Removes distractions from: